khrchvnkv/CreditCalculator/README.md

     "CreditType":1
 }</code>

-Calculation of payments on annuity and differentiated credits.
+###Calculation of payments on annuity and differentiated credits.
 The "CreditType" parameter specifies how the data is calculated
 1 - annuity
 2 - differentiated

+###Return value: list of monthly payments with details